SeldonIO/seldon-core/docs-gb/getting-started/managed-kafka.md

 In production settings, always set up TLS encryption with Kafka.
 This ensures that neither the credentials nor the payloads are transported in plaintext.

 {% hint style="info" %}
 **Note**: TLS encryption involves only single-sided TLS.
-This means that the contents are encrypted and sent to the server, but the client won’t send any form of certificate.
+This means that the contents are encrypted and sent to the server, but the client won't send any form of certificate.
 Therefore, it does not take care of authenticating the client.
 Client authentication can be configured through mutual TLS (mTLS) or SASL mechanism, which are covered in the [Kafka Authentication](https://docs.seldon.ai/seldon-enterprise-platform/production-environment/kafka/managed-kafka#kafka-authentication) section .
 {% endhint %}

-When TLS is enabled, the client needs to know the root CA certificate used to create the server’s certificate.
+When TLS is enabled, the client needs to know the root CA certificate used to create the server's certificate.
 This is used to validate the certificate sent back by the Kafka server.

 1. Create a certificate named `ca.crt` that is encoded as a PEM certificate.
 It is important that the certificate is saved as `ca.crt`.
 Otherwise, Seldon Core 2 may not be able to find the certificate.
-Within the cluster, you can provide the server’s root CA certificate through a secret.
+Within the cluster, you can provide the server's root CA certificate through a secret.
 For example, a secret named `kafka-broker-tls` with a certificate.

 ```
 kubectl create secret generic kafka-broker-tls -n seldon --from-file ./ca.crt